-The Bank's business model is not asset-led and its exposure to money markets is restricted to highly rated counterparties.
+The Bank's business model is liability-led and its exposure to money markets is restricted to highly rated counterparties.
 The Bank seeks to focus on benefiting from the markets in which it operates as well as ensuring it remains commercially viable in order to continue to service its clients.
 As a result, the Bank's over-riding approach to risk is closely controlled.
 It provides a market rate of return to its depositors while at the same time safeguarding assets through careful appraisal of placements made.

-The Bank offers quality, ethical, banking products and services that provide clients with the assurance that their funds will be placed with banks which act responsibly.
+The Bank offers quality, ethical, banking products and services that provide clients with the assurance that their funds will be placed with highly rated governments or institutions.
 As a consequence, the Bank is selective about both the products and services it offers as well as its investment decisions.
 However, within these parameters, the Bank seeks a profitable return by optimising its return within its risk tolerances, the expansion of its client base, and through alert management of cost/income ratios.

 The Bank does not run a trading book.
 It offers limited lending facilities and focuses money market exposures primarily to F1+ and F1 rated institutions, and to securities issued by these institutions, along with top rated sovereigns, and multinational development banks.
-Trade finance facilities are provided, however much of those are cash collateralised or otherwise guaranteed.
+Off balance sheet trade finance facilities are provided, a substantial part of which are cash collateralised (82%) or otherwise guaranteed.